merenlab/merenlab.org/software/anvio/citing.md

 >
 > **Functional enrichment analyses**.
 The statistical approach for enrichment analysis is defined elsewhere ([Shaiber et al. 2020](https://doi.org/10.1186/s13059-020-02195-w)), but briefly the program `anvi-compute-functional-enrichment` determined enrichment scores for functions (or metabolic modules) within groups of genomes by fitting a binomial generalized linear model (GLM) to the occurrence of each function (or complete metabolic module) in each group, and then computing a Rao test statistic, uncorrected p-values, and corrected q-values.
 We considered any function or metabolic module with a q-value less than 0.05 to be 'enriched' in its associated group (...)

+{:.notice}
+Questions about this feature?
+Try Amy Willis, Alon Shaiber, or Iva Veseli.

 ## Snakemake workflows